hltcoe/ColBERT-X/README.md

 This is a generalized version of [PLAID](https://github.com/stanford-futuredata/ColBERT) and the previous ColBERT-X for CLIR.
 The codebase supports models trained with the original ColBERT-X scripts, which are not compatible with the PLAID codebase released from the Stadford Futuredata Group.

+## Resources

+We release a set of CLIR models in our [Translate-Distill Huggingface Space](https://huggingface.co/collections/eugene-yang/translate-distill-658ccc3b38672a848bd53d74).
+Feel free to try it out!

 ## Installation

 PLAID-X is available on PyPi.
 You can install it through